fr-ser/grafana-sqlite-datasource/README.md

 ## Macros

-This plugins supports macros inspired by the built-in Grafana datasources (e.g.
+This plugins supports macros inspired by the built-in Grafana data sources (e.g.
 <https://grafana.com/docs/grafana/latest/datasources/postgres/#macros>).

 However, as each macro needs to be re-implemented from scratch, only the following macros are supported.
-Other macros (that you might expect from other SQL databases) do not work
+Other macros (that you might expect from other SQL databases) are not supported by the plugin (yet).

 ### $__unixEpochGroupSeconds(unixEpochColumnName, intervalInSeconds)